anon-blue/anon.blue/README.txt

-        love you, and you don't
+        love you, and you don't know it

                    mmmxinranwqeqweqweqw  213123sssssssssssssyou know what? wi am